There has been a lot of interest in the topic of lion’s mane and dementia that we received from our users.

 May Help Protect Against Dementia

-Studies reveal that the lion’s mane mushroom has two special compounds, erinacines and hericeones, that stimulate the growth of brain cells.
+Studies reveal that the lion’s mane mushroom has two special compounds, erinacines and hericeones.
+These stimulate the growth of brain cells.

 Animal studies also report that the mushrooms may help protect against the development of Alzheimer’s disease (AD).